Definition

 A purpose-built backup appliance can also be deployed as a gateway device between backup software and cloud storage.
 Similar to how virtual tape libraries allow interface between tape and disk, PBBAs used as cloud gateway devices can allow writing to the cloud by presenting cloud storage as if it were a local disk.

 While smaller businesses can get by on a single appliance with a suitable storage capacity, midmarket or enterprise-sized organizations might use several dedicated appliances to share resources and workloads.
-The newer generation of appliances can be clustered into one storage pool, instead of serving as a series of standalone repositories.
+The newer generation of appliances can be clustered into one storage pool instead of serving as a series of standalone repositories.

 Purpose-built backup appliances are more than just repositories for backup data.
 They typically have storage and data protection capabilities that increase efficiency and security.

-• Removes redundant data within individual files.
+• Remove redundant data within individual files.

 Market trends